By Jane Schmucker

 From the time she was 4-years-old, Lauren Olsen dreamed of being a dentist.

 But a college adviser was among those who urged her to choose a different career path.
 Taking his advice, she graduated from Brigham Young University (BYU) earlier this year with a degree in public health.

 “He looked at me and was like, ‘You know, if you’re a dentist, you’ll have a really hard time being a mom,'” Olsen recounted to the BYU student newspaper.
 “I left and just cried a lot.”

 In the case of Jennifer Brown, who set her sights on attending the Creighton University School of Dentistry in Omaha, it was her mother who did the crying.
 “I just want you to be able to focus on having your family,” her mom pleaded, according to an account in The Deseret News.

-Nationally, roughly 30 percent of all dentists are women, a percentage that has steadily been climbing.
+Nationally, roughly one-third of all practicing dentists are women, a percentage that has steadily been climbing.
 Indeed, many dental schools report that half or more of their students are women.
 The Ohio State University, for example, accepted 67 women and 53 men to begin classes in August 2018 in Columbus.